rotki/rotki/docs/api.rst

    :statuscode 200: Single asset balance statistics successfully queried
    :statuscode 400: Provided JSON is in some way malformed or data is invalid.
-   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
+   :statuscode 401: No user is currently logged in
+   :statuscode 403: Logged in user does not have premium.
    :statuscode 500: Internal rotki error

 Statistics for value distribution